XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 > For this app we will only use one screen with one activity.

-Please note that the complete code for part one of this guide is in the SamplePartOne folder.
+Please note that the complete code for part one of this guide is in the Sample folder.
 We encourage you to go through this tutorial to better understand the process of creating an origin chain utilizing this sdk.

 ## Create a project